PA Auto Insurance Dispute Attorneys & Insurance Lawyers Near You

 Examples of Bad Faith Practices By Insurance Companies

-- Interpreting vague or overly complicated policy language deliberately to deny claims
+- Exploiting vague or technical policy language to justify a denial

 Two-Part Test for Determining Bad Faith